 The eight-member Board serves a vital role in the future of out fraternal community.
 Planning intentional programming to achieve the Fraternity & Sorority Life strategic goals and accomplish the five values of UWF Fraternity & Sorority Life.

 The vision of the IFPB is to foster the growth of a united fraternal community and increase presence within the university community.

-Position Description: The director of philanthropy and community service will coordinate philanthropic and community service events for the fraternal and campus community.
-He/She will be in charge of organizing a campus wide philanthropy event and choosing an agency to support.
+Position Description: The director of philanthropy & community service will coordinate philanthropic and community service events for the Fraternity & Sorority and campus community.
+They will serve as the chairperson of the Dance Marathon committee, overseeing operations and leading the committee in planning pre-fundraising opportunities and day of event logistics.
+In addition, it is their role to also focus on hosting community service opportunities throughout the year.
 They must keep a total of all philanthropy dollars raised/donated and community service hours of all chapters.

 Position Description: The director of alumni outreach will serve to manage communications between the fraternal community and individuals who are alumni from UWF Fraternities & Sororities.
-He/She will update alumni on the state of FSL at UWF each semester, as well as send invitations to alumni for FSL wide events.
-The director of alumni outreach must establish and maintain good relationships with alumni relations and UWF alumni.
+They will update alumni on the state of Fraternity & Sorority Life at UWF semesterly, as well as send invitations to alumni for FSL events.
+The director of alumni outreach must establish and maintain good relationships with UWF Alumni Relations staff, and UWF alumni.